alpas/alpasdev/src/main/resources/docs/mail.md

 - [Debugging Emails](#debugging-emails)
 - [Custom Mail Driver](#custom-mail-driver)

-Alpas uses [SimpleMail]() library and sprinkles it with some of its own APIs to make it easy for you to send emails from within your app.
+Alpas uses [Simple Java Mail](https://github.com/bbottema/simple-java-mail) library and sprinkles it with some of its own APIs to make it easy for you to send emails from within your app.
 You can start with an SMTP driver or a local file driver or write one of your own drivers.

 <a name="available-drivers"></a>
 ### [Available Drivers](#available-drivers)